Influence Maximization with Bandits: CMAB Framework for IM

-In the feedback mechanism proposed in~\cite{chen2013combinatorial}, which we call \emph{edge level feedback}, one assumes we know the status (live or dead?) of each triggered edge in the ``true'' possible world generated by the diffusion in the network.
-The mean estimates of the arms distributions can then be updated using a simple frequentist formula, i.e., for the $i^{th}$ arm, $\hat{\mu_{i}}$ = $\frac{\sum_{s = 1}^{t}X_{i,s}}{T_{i}}$.
-Assuming edge level feedback amounts to assuming that for each activated node in the network, we know exactly which of its active parents succeeded in activating the node. {\sl A key point is that success/failure of activation attempts in general is not observable and thus edge level feedback assumption is not realistic}.
-This motivates us to propose node level feedback, made precise below.
+The usual feedback mechanism is the \emph{edge-level feedback} proposed by~\cite{chen2013combinatorial}, where we assume that we know the status (live or dead?) of each triggered edge in the ``true'' possible world.
+The mean estimates of the arms distributions can then be updated using Eq. (\ref{eq:EL})